top of page

 A choice, not a pressure.

-Many sisters also use the Sharing Bag as a way to give simply for the joy of giving: friendship bracelets, handmade beeswax candles, poems, or tokens of gratitude.
+Many women also use the Sharing Bag as a way to gift simply for the joy of giving: friendship bracelets, handmade beeswax candles, poems, or tokens of gratitude.

 However you choose to participate, the intention remains the same: kindness, connection, and consent.